• Skip to main content

 • ½ teaspoon Malabar garam masala

-• 2 medium-sized tomatoes chopped chunks
+• 2 medium-sized tomatoes, roughly chopped

-• ½ cup water to adjust the consistency can use up to ¾ cup
+• ½ cup water , (To adjust the consistency can use up to ¾ cup)

 • salt to taste